Cartmanishere/zippyshare-scraper/README.md

 This script is useful when working on remote servers where you don't have access to gui software.

+### Reset Zippyshare Uploads:

+If you're a zippyshare uploader, you know that zippyshare uploads are taken down if they're not downloaded in last 30 days.

+You can use this script to reset the last download date without actually downloading the complete upload.

+This script initiates the download of the file to test whether the link is working.
+Because of this, the last downloaded date for the file is also updated.

+In this way, you can very easily extend the lifetime of your upload without wasting valuable time and bandwidth.

 ### NOTICE :

-Zippyshare constantly updates their source code on the webpage which breaks the link extraction.
+Zippyshare sometimes updates their source code on the webpage which breaks the link extraction.
 This script already takes care of 3 variations of the zippyshare webpage.
 In case the script stops working due to one of their updates, please raise an issue and I will fix it asap.
 ### Dependencies :